-Nicholas Sheran School assemblies will take place once a month.
-Assemblies will be held as a school community or virtually for all to view.
+Nicholas Sheran School Values Assemblies will take place every other month.
 These assemblies will celebrate student's work with the school's values, celebrate different events and highlight school community groups and activities.

 Learning Commons

 Students have regularly scheduled weekly "Learning Commons" periods for book exchange, literacy learning and appreciation.
 Our school emphasizes the long-term goal of developing respectful, lifelong learners who are ready for the challenges of the future.
 Parents can play an important part in fostering positive attitudes toward reading and learning by sharing the library and classroom resources their child brings home, by helping the child find a special place to keep borrowed materials and by reinforcing basic rules about taking responsibility to care for the materials and return them on time.